Vuurvos1/discordMusic/README.md

 In de discord developer portal make sure you have selected `bot` and `applications.commands` under scope

-under Bot premissions, turn on administrator rights (or eneable all voice and text related premissions maybe?)
+under Bot premissions, turn on administrator rights (or eneable all voice and text related premissions)

 ## Features